omarovkzh/businchess/README.md

 Chess is strategy compressed into 64 squares.
 Every blunder has a reason — overextension, ignoring defense, chasing short-term gain over long-term position.
 These patterns show up everywhere.

-So instead of just saying "this was a mistake", Gambit's AI Coach tells you *what kind* of mistake it was.
+So instead of just saying "this was a mistake", Businchess' AI Coach tells you *what kind* of mistake it was.
 That's the part I'm most proud of.

 ## Stack